About Erica Nye, RCC, CCC

 Background & Credentials

 Alongside my private practice, I teach in the Master of Counselling Psychology program at Adler University, where I focus on Lifestyle and Career Development.
-This academic role keeps my work grounded in current research and strengthens the integration of mental health, work, and behaviour change that clients often seek.
+This academic role keeps my work grounded in current research and strengthens the integration of mental health, work, and behaviour change that many clients seek.

 My approach is informed by evidence-based clinical training, ongoing professional development, and more than a decade of experience supporting people through periods of strain, transition, and reorientation.
 I maintain active registration as a Registered Clinical Counsellor (RCC) and Canadian Certified Counsellor (CCC), and I hold specialized certifications in career development, interview strategy, and employment coaching.

 I continue to pursue advanced learning in workplace mental health, burnout recovery, behavioural science, and counselling for high-responsibility roles.
 I regularly update my practice through accredited training to ensure clients receive support that is relevant, effective, and aligned with current best practices.
-I also volunteer with Junior Achievement British Columbia, supporting students in career exploration as part of my ongoing community involvement.

 -